hnsz/kiss-kiss/README.md

 ____________________________________________________________________________________________________________________________
 After al the wasted time, I did manage to get the letters lined up in order.
 But there are still some tabs I think,  in the motto of this composition.
+Seems to only be a problem for this webbased texteditor.
+I kinda want to see if I could write a program that could render it for me.
+Hey, did you know there are API's out there that can display 3D ascii an ansi graphics?
+They actually work with opengl and hardware rendering use the videocard its frambuffer, etc. Anyway I find that somehow fascinating.

 ~~~text